Car Accident Injury Claim

 Your first action should be to get to a safe place and call for help.
 If anyone requires medical attention, call an ambulance or ask a passerby to call on your behalf.

-Anyone who has been injured in the car crash and requires medical attention should be made as comfortable as possible.
+Anyone who has been injured in a car crash and requires medical attention should be made as comfortable as possible.
 In the event that a head, neck or back injury is suspected, the person should not move or be moved.
 Keep them warm and still until the ambulance or paramedics arrive.

 - Contact the Gardai